OpenStackweb/osf-website/src/pages/openinfra-summit/summit-faq.md

 **Do I need a visa to travel to Vancouver?** <br>
 Before submitting a request, please [check here](https://www.cic.gc.ca/english/visit/visas.asp) to see the Canada visa requirements for your country.

 As a general planning guideline, if a visa is needed, a foreign traveler should apply for their visa as soon as possible, preferably no later than 60 days before the travel date.
-Requests for invitation letters must be received before June 1, 2023.
+Requests for invitation letters must be received before May 25, 2023.

 Visa letters will be emailed to you within a 5 business day turnaround timeframe.
 Please do not follow up before then.
 No hard copies will be sent.
 If you have questions please email [summit@openinfra.dev](mailto:summit@openinfra.dev).